 I hate this joke.
 The point seems to be that economists make assumptions that are so extreme, and unrealistic, that the analysis that follows is simply pointless.

 It is true that economists use abstract models, and that these models leave out many factors that “matter” in the real world.
 But the assumption (for example) that preferences are fixed and exogenous forces economists to focus on the variables that are important for an economic analysis.
-The variables usually being prices of the product in question, prices of other products, and income.
+These variables are usually prices of the product in question, prices of other products, and income, but the could be anything of interest to the analyst for the problem at hand.
 If the beginning of every analysis simply invoked “preferences changed!” we would not really have a model at all, but just an ad hoc story about taste.

 Our thesis in our work on economist jokes is that there are really three factors: whether the joke is funny, or insightful, or makes fun of economists.
 If the unexpected alteration in point of view is too great, seems strained, or violates the internal logic of the joke itself, then we may say, “That’s not funny.”
 This may mean that the joke is not intended to be funny — though the teller finds it so — because the object is not humor, but rather mockery.
 And even mockery can be funny if the joke is also insightful.